trilinos/Trilinos/cmake/tribits/doc/build_quick_ref/TribitsBuildQuickRefBody.rst

 package-by-package basis.
 Below, the facilities for manipulating compiler flags is described.

-The <Project> TriBiTS CMake build system will set up default compile flags for GCC ('GNU') in development mode
+The <Project> TriBITS CMake build system will set up default compile flags for GCC ('GNU') in development mode
 (i.e. ``<Project>_ENABLE_DEVELOPMENT_MODE=ON``) on order to help produce portable code.
 These flags set up strong warning options and enforce langauge